Biosciences at Lancaster

-The BSc Biomedicine (Placement Year) degree is aimed at those of you with a broad interest in human life processes and disease, and who wish to gain additional work experience as part of your degree.
-Biomedicine involves the study of subjects such as biochemistry, cell biology, genetics and physiology which are at the heart of modern medical and health research.
-These subjects are taught with a particular emphasis on the molecules and mechanisms fundamental to life processes and how these are disrupted in disease.
-This programme provides you with support to secure a paid placement enabling you to experience twelve months working in the type of organisation that you might aspire to join when you graduate.
-The placement offers you the opportunity to work as a full-time employee of the organisation with the same training and opportunities as other employees, whilst still receiving both academic and pastoral support from the University.
+The degree provides you with support to secure a paid placement for twelve months working in the type of organisation that you might aspire to join when you graduate.
+A placement offers you the opportunity to work as a full time employee of the organisation with the same training and opportunities as other employees, whilst still receiving both academic and pastoral support from Lancaster University.

-You’ll begin your degree with the study of 15 wide-ranging compulsory modules, including Biomedical Science in Practice, Infection and Immunity and Protein Biochemistry.
-In addition, you will take a Placement Preparation module.
+In your first year, you will gain a through grounding in the general areas of biomedicine through the study of 15 wide-ranging core modules, including Biomedical Science in Practice, Infection and Immunity, and Protein Biochemistry.

 A Level AAB